BillyWM/nes-assembler-differences/readme.md

 2. To create an assembler that can assemble any of these
 3. To create a convertor from one variant to another

-# Well known assemblers
+# Notable assemblers

-Assemblers which have either published homebrew source, a significant commented disassembly of a commerical game, or published commercial source
+Assemblers which have either been used with published homebrew source, a significant commented disassembly of a commerical game, or published commercial source

 * NESASM
     * SMB1 "A Comprehensive Super Mario Bros.
 Disassembly"